 We analyze socio-economic gradients by dividing the sample of mothers in the vital statistics data into more and less educated women, polarized so that high refers to having at least 12 years of schooling and low to having no schooling.
 The population of women of reproductive age in a municipality and year is not readily available by education, and it is potentially endogenous because the implementation of PSF and the process of system restructuring led to maternal mortality decline.
-Therefore when looking for education gradients in impacts, we measure fertility as a count rather than a rate - in particular, as the logarithm of the number of births in a municipality and year.
-The baseline population of women at risk of birth is absorbed by municipality fixed effects.
+Therefore when looking for education gradients in impacts, we measure fertility as a count rather than a rate - in particular, as the logarithm of the number of births in a municipality fixed effects.
 We similarly use the logarithm of the total number of deaths when studying mortality outcomes.
 We may expect larger improvements among less educated women because they have higher baseline rates of fertility and child mortality, allowing more room for improvement.
-However, educational differences may be mitigated or even reversed if educated women are more likely to respond to health-related information and services.
+However, educational differences may be mitigated or even reversed if educated women are more likely to respond to health-related information and services.22

-Figure 9a shows that the increases in prenatal care visits and C-section births come from less educated women, while the increase in the share of hospital births comes from both groups.
-Figure 9b shows that maternal and infant mortality decline is only precisely identified among women with low levels of education.
+Figure 11a shows that the increases in prenatal care visits and C-section births come from less educated women, while the increase in the share of hospital births comes from both groups.
+Figure 11b shows that maternal and infant mortality decline is only precisely identified among women with low levels of education.
 Although the dynamic response of birth weight post-intervention remains statistically insignificant in each group, as it was on average, separating women by education reveals that the tendency for birth weight to deteriorate stems from less educated women, consistent, for instance, with their witnessing greater foetal mortality decline.